 How much does it cost to make a sneaker?

-Come on, how much does it really cost to make a sneaker?
+Come on, how much does it really cost to make a pair of sneakers?
 Nike must be making big bucks on those flashy sneakers.
 Why does it cost $100.00 to buy a shoe?
 What’s the actual cost of a sneaker?

 Here is how shoe pricing really works.